AguaClara/aide/reports/AIDE_Summer2018report.md

 To better understand Template, let's think of a Design template as a burger.
 Usually when you order a burger, you get a patty, slice of cheese, lettuce, and tomato.
 The number of each part of the burger can be parametrized as seen below.

-Now if you wanted to order a double-double, you would input number of patties to equal 2.
+Now if you wanted to order a double cheese and double patties, you would input number of patties to equal 2.
 Within Fusion 360, AIDE and its submodules will take this input and update the parameters for cheese, lettuce and tomato.

 <font style="color:lightblue"> Number of patties = 2 </font>
 <br>